 The quartet also does jazz.
 A fellow blogger – musicophile – turned me on to an album called The Sidewinder by trumpeter Lee Morgan.
 It’s a jazz standard and the Quartet makes it very much their own:

 As to the band’s name, according to a history on their web site, they “came across a Pulitzer prize winning book by poet/ecologist Gary Snyder called “Turtle Island,” its title taken from native American creation mythology, in which the author pointed out that American culture was really an immigrant culture, coming from all points of the globe.

 This fit the group perfectly, since jazz, the most important art form to emanate from America, was at its roots an integration of musical elements brought in from Europe and Africa, later absorbing a healthy influx from Latin America and Asia, making it the first significant world music style.”

 So given all that, maybe then you say, “Well do these guys ever play actual string quartet stuff?”
 Sort of.
-Here’s a number called “Seven Steps to Bach.”
-And near as I can tell – and I am hardly a classical expert – there’s some Bach in here along with Miles Davis’ “Seven Steps to Heaven.”
+Here’s some Tiny Desk stuff.

 The quartet has won a couple of Grammy awards.
 And to my surprise – and delight – they are a 2016 nominee for their song “Confetti Man” from an album of the same name.